-- a) Takes reasonable steps to maintain the ability to always communicate with the Control Area Operator. - b) In preparing for periods of stress or shortage, take steps to clarify the regulatory requirements, such as emissions, water discharge temperature, etc., which will apply during emergencies. - c) When emergencies appear imminent, seeks regulatory relief from those regulatory requirements that reduce output. - d) Assists the Control Area Operator in responding to the various kinds of possible problems on the electrical grid, including restoration of service after a disturbance. - e) ESSO prepares for periods of stress or shortage, by ensuring that availability is adequately monitored and maintained. - f) When practical, during periods of stress or shortage, consults with the Control Area Operator before derating a unit or taking a unit offline and defers outages and derates at the Control Area Operator's request when continued operation is: - 1.
+- a) Takes reasonable steps to maintain the ability to always communicate with the Control Area Operator. - b) In preparing for periods of stress or shortage, take steps to clarify the regulatory requirements, such as emissions, water discharge temperature, etc., which will apply during emergencies. - c) If appropriate, wWhen emergencies appear imminent, seeks regulatory relief from those regulatory requirements that reduce output. - e)d) Complies with all applicable Control Area Operator tariff Requirements. - d) Assists the Control Area Operator in responding to the various kinds of possible problems on the electrical grid, including restoration of service after a disturbance. - e) ESSO prepares for periods of stress or shortage, by ensuring that availability is adequately monitored and maintained. - f) When practical, during periods of stress or shortage, consults with the Control Area Operator before derating a unit or taking a unit offline and defers outages and derates at the Control Area Operator's request when continued operation is: - 1.
 Possible and practical; - 2.
 Safe to facility personnel and to the public; - 3.
 In accordance with applicable law and regulations; and - 4.
 Will not cause major damage to the facility.